 But should we ride them?
-Because camels are domesticated, not wild, you could argue that riding a camel is like riding a horse, making camel-riding an animal welfare issue rather than an ethical one (ignoring for now the notion that all animals were once wild).
+Because camels are domesticated, not wild, you could argue that riding a camel is like riding a horse, making camel-riding an animal welfare issue rather than an ethical one (ignoring, for now, the notion that all animals were once wild).

 The problem is that in many of the countries offering tourists camel-riding experiences, such as Egypt, Jordan and Morocco, there are no strict animal welfare laws, or they’re not enforced.
 Last year PETA released disturbing footage from Egypt of camels being beaten with sticks and urged tourists not to do camel rides, anywhere.
 “Such abuse has no place in modern tourism,” said Ashley Fruno, PETA Asia’s director of animal assistance programs, at the time.

-“Riding camels, in particular, because they are desert animals, connects us with some of the world’s wildest places,” she says. “[Not only that, but] interacting with animals can teach people how to treat other animals.
+“Riding camels, in particular, because they are desert animals, connects us with some of the world’s wildest places,” she says. “[Not only that but] interacting with animals can teach people how to treat other animals.
 It’s the same as experiencing wild natural environments; if we lock people out of national parks, how will they learn to value them?”

 Because camels are large animals, riding them – or indeed, just climbing onto one – requires their cooperation.
 They also tend to make their discomfort known.
 “Camels are never afraid to speak up if they’re not comfortable,” says Ellis.
 “Our female camels are like divas.”

 Unfortunately, their protests are often ignored because of a popular misconception that camels are cranky by nature.
-“If a camel is cranky, it’s probably because people have treated it badly and it’s traumatised,” Ellis says.
-“Our camels [Camel Treks Australia has more than 30] don’t ‘spit’ [when stressed, camels actually regurgitate recently chewed food] or bite and camels are naturally curious, gregarious and capable of highly intelligent interaction.”
+“If a camel is cranky, it’s probably because people have treated it badly and it’s traumatized,” Ellis says.
+“Our camels [Camel Treks Australia has more than 30] don’t ‘spit’ [when stressed, camels actually regurgitate recently chewed food] or bite and camels are naturally curious, gregarious, and capable of highly intelligent interaction.”

-The decision to ride a camel or not will always be a personal one, but here are a few guidelines to help ensure that the camels you encounter will be well treated:
+The decision to ride a camel or not will always be a personal one, but here are a few guidelines to help ensure that the camels you encounter will be well-treated: